 Perhaps the current crisis faced by liberal studies may best be understood as an identity crisis.
 If there is one truly significant lesson that I have learned from my time working for Loyola’s program, it’s this: by far, the largest and most meaningful threat to liberal studies programs is mistaken identity.
 Consider all of the moving parts on whom such programs rely for their health (in good times) and for their survival (in desperate times): the faculty who shape and define the program, the admissions officers who recruit prospective students, the marketing gurus who craft the message that will sell the program, and the students—former, current, and prospective—who constitute the heart of the program.
 Do they know why ‘liberal studies’ exist?
 What their purpose is?
 Why they matter?
 Because if the answer to any of these questions is “no,” even for any single population mentioned above, then the program is in the midst of an identity crisis.

-There are, of course, several different ways in which the telos of a liberal studies degree may be characterized.
+There are, of course, several different ways in which the telosof a liberal studies degree may be characterized.
 For some, liberal studies are a luxury, allowing one to delve deeper into the humanities solely for the pleasure of intellectual stimulation.
 For others, liberal studies represent the possibility to expand one’s communication and critical thinking abilities, to great and tangible benefit in nearly any industry or occupation.
 (No matter how much we may resist looking at liberal studies as a ‘pragmatic’ endeavor, it turns out that there are numerous very clear and very practical benefits.
 Employers have touted the advantages of liberal studies degrees with increasing frequency, citing [among other things] the profound importance of the critical thinking, empathy, and communication skills that liberal studies programs foster).
-And still for others, liberal studies represent a unique opportunity to see oneself and one’s world differently, to better understand and clarify the world as well as one’s place, and that of others, within the world, driven by an acute recognition of, and respect for, the profound diversity of human character and human experience.
+And still for others, liberal studies represent a unique opportunity to see oneself and one’s world differently, to experience the profound openness to new knowledge and new experience that can change, on a fundamental level, how we relate to each other and our world.
 Surely there are other ways to characterize liberal studies, and other reasons to pursue a liberal studies degree, and perhaps no single way or reason is any better or worse than any other single way or reason.
-But that’s not the point; the point is, unless any single program not only knows why it exists but can also clearly articulate why, then it is in crisis.
+But that’s not the point; the point is, unless any single program not only knowswhy it exists but can also clearly articulate why, then it is in crisis.

 Thank you for reading, for thinking, and for taking up the dialogue.
 Contact me any time: Editor@confluence-aglsp.org